University of Minnesota removes Garrison Keillor plaque

 MINNEAPOLIS – The University of Minnesota has removed a plaque honoring humorist Garrison Keillor after he faced allegations of sexual misconduct.

-Minnesota Daily reports that Keillor's plaque is no longer displayed on the Scholars Walk, which honors outstanding university faculty and alumni.
+Keillor's plaque is no longer displayed on the school's Scholars Walk, which honors outstanding university faculty and alumni, Minnesota Daily reported .
 But some of Keillor's song lyrics from an early radio show are still featured on campus.

 Keillor graduated from the university in 1966 with a bachelor's degree in English.